-Q.3.9 2021 - Dec [1] {C} (a) (i) Practical Chhavish , an Indian citizen and resident of India formed "Ekta Readyma ade Garments Ltd." as One Person Company c on 1 st April 2018 vife Mrs. Jyoti as nominee.
-The authorized and capital of the company is ₹ 35 lakhs.
-He got in touch with th a readymade Ŭ buyer and was expecting to receive a subs Ŭ 020 where final delivery will be completed by Dec expand the production capacity, the company decided to invest an additional capital of ₹ 10 lakhs in plant and machinery.
-As a result, the 's authorized and paid-up share capital is no of the company seeks your advice.
-Considerir • • the provisions of the Companies Act, 2013, adv ice: · · / is eligible to act as a member of OPC? · · / her "Ekta Readymade Garments Ltd." can conve ert into any other kind of company as on 1 st December 2020?
+Q.3.9 | 2021 - Dec [1] {C} (a) (i)

+Chhavish, an Indian citizen and resident of India formed "Ekta Readymade Garments Ltd." as One Person Company on 1st April 2018 with his wife Mrs. Jyoti as nominee.
+The authorized and paid-up share capital of the company is ₹ 35 lakhs.
+He got in touch with a readymade garments buyer and was expecting to receive a substantial order by August 2020 where final delivery will be completed by December 2020.
+To expand the production capacity, the company decided to invest an additional capital of ₹ 10 lakhs in plant and machinery.
+As a result, the company's authorized and paid-up share capital is now ₹ 45 lakhs.
+Promoter of the company seeks your advice.
+Considering the case and referring the provisions of the Companies Act, 2013, advice:

-(C) If the company increases its paid up share capital by ₹ 30 lakhs in August, 2019, can it be converted in any other kind of company immediately?
+- (A) Who is eligible to act as a member of OPC? - (B) Whether "Ekta Readymade Garments Ltd." can convert into any other kind of company as on 1st December 2020? - (C) If the company increases its paid up share capital by ₹ 30 lakhs in August, 2019, can it be converted in any other kind of company immediately?
 (3 marks)

-(A) The memorandum of OPC shall indicate the name of the other person (nominee), who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company.
-Only a natural person who is an Indian citizen whether resident in India or otherwise-

-- (a) shall be eligible to incorporate One Person Company (OPC); - (b) shall be a nominee for the sole member of One Person Company (OPC). - (B) Present Case:
+- (A) The memorandum of OPC shall indicate the name of the other person (nominee), who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company. - Only a natural person who is an Indian citizen whether resident in India or otherwise- - (a) shall be eligible to incorporate One Person Company (OPC); - (b) shall be a nominee for the sole member of One Person Company (OPC).

+(B) Present Case: